Laura Fergusson Trust

 Lady Joyce Fisher soon joined Lady Fergusson and Lady Caughey and together they named the Laura Fergusson Trust as their special charity.
 Lady Joyce Fisher went on to provide a major gift that established the “Joyce Fisher Endowment Fund”.
 This fund has been instrumental in securing the long-term future of the Laura Fergusson Trust to the benefit of all New Zealanders with health challenges.

-The vision and generosity of our patrons along with our extended support network has allowed us to continue to support ground-breaking research and develop services that meet the needs of both our clients and the funding bodies within the health and disability sector.
+The vision and generosity of our patrons along with our extended support network has allowed us to to support ground-breaking research and provide services that met the needs of both our clients and the funding bodies within the health and disability sector.

 Lady Joyce Fisher